-When teens under 18 commit crimes, the law provides ways they can be held accountable without putting them through the traditional court process.
+When young people ages 12 to 17 are accused of a crime, the law provides ways they can be held accountable without putting them through the traditional court process.
 An extrajudicial sanction is one of these ways.

 Extrajudicial means outside the court.
-An extrajudicial sanction is something you will have to do to make up for your crime without going through a traditional court process.
+An extrajudicial sanction is something teenagers must do to make up for their crimes without going through a traditional court process.

-An extrajudicial sanction gives you a chance to repair the harm you caused the victim, if any.
-The victim has a say in the sanction you get.
+An extrajudicial sanction gives teenagers a chance to repair the harm they caused the victim, if any.
+The victim has a say in the sanction the teen gets.

-For example, you might have to send the victim a written apology or take part in a mediation session with the victim.
-A mediation session is a meeting you have with the victim.
-Each of you can talk about what happened and decide what you can do, if anything, to make up for the harm you caused.
+For example, a teenager might have to send the victim a written apology or take part in a mediation session with the victim.
+A mediation session is a meeting the teen has with the victim.
+Each person can talk about what happened and decide what the teenager can do, if anything, to make up for the harm caused.

-What if there was no direct victim or the victim wants nothing to do with you?
-In that case, you could be asked to give back to the community by doing up to 120 hours of community work.
+What if there was no direct victim or the victim wants nothing to do with the teenager?
+In that case, the teen could be asked to give back to the community by doing up to 120 hours of community service.

-Or you might have to take part in a program that makes you think about the harm you caused.
+Or the teenager might have to take part in a program that makes him think about the harm he caused.

 Who Decides and How?